 When your organic garden needs to be enriched, you have several natural fertilizing options.
-One of those is greensand, an organic fertilizer that contains mineral deposits from the ocean floor.
+One of those is greensand, an organic slow-release fertilizer that contains mineral deposits from the ocean floor.

 There are many benefits to using greensand in your garden and lawn.
-It can enhance soil structure, increase root growth, and is good for the overall health of plants because it gives them more nutrients.
-Greensand is also a useful component of container garden soils and seed starting mixes.
+It can enhance soil structure, increase root growth, and is good for the overall health of plants, because it gives them more nutrients.

 Also called "glauconite," greensand is a material from the ocean floor that is mined to be used as a soil conditioner or fertilizer.
 It has a bluish-green color and is made of marine potash, silica, iron oxide, magnesia, lime, phosphoric acid, and about 30 other trace minerals.

 While it sounds revolutionary, greensand is nothing new.
 It's been around for decades and is a popular tool that organic gardeners turn to often to fertilize their soil.

 - It is a good organic source of potash, which is important for overall plant health and disease resistance.

 - It is one of the best certified organic potassium sources and contains a high level of minerals, iron, silicates, and other trace elements.

 Gardeners also find greensand useful when trying to improve hard clay soil.
 It will help texturize it and naturally boost the nutrient content.
-Sandy soils can also benefit from greensand because it may increase the moisture retention capacity.
+Sandy soils can also benefit from greensand because it increases soil's the moisture retention capacity.
 In fact, greensand can retain water and nutrients well, holding up to one-third its weight in water.

 Most gardeners agree that greensand is a very beneficial natural fertilizer for a variety of reasons.
 They also enjoy that it's much safer to use than artificial fertilizers.